City-As-School High School

 City-As-School (CAS) is a public high school located at 16 Clarkson Street between Hudson Street and Seventh Avenue South in the West Village of Manhattan, New York City which was established in 1972.
-It is one of America's oldest alternative public high schools.
+It is one of the oldest alternative public high schools in the United States.

 History

 CAS was founded by Frederick J. Koury and Rick Safran in 1972.
 They chose New York City for the “schoolhouse” and their proposal was approved by the Board of Education of the City of New York.

 CAS received funding from the Board of Education and additional grants from the Ford Foundation, and opened with ten seniors in 1973.
 To attract students, CAS advertised on WABC radio, targeting students who were considering dropping out.
 Their first class eventually grew to 61 students.

 Administration and organization

 City As School is led by Rachel Seher.